tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-sql-server-auditing-creating-a.md

 So now that both the audit and the specification is in place, I made a few changes to a database and now we can look into the file using the following code:

+sql
-<pre>--returns all the columns for the file
+--returns all the columns for the file
 SELECT * FROM fn_get_audit_file ('E:SQLAuditingSQLAudit_DBChanges*.sqlaudit',DEFAULT,DEFAULT)

 --Returns specific items to aid in analysing the audit file